Dino-AlexandraCuza/Fashiondays/README.md

 <ul>
   <li>Project manager</li>
   <li>Product owner</li>
- The testing process will be executed based on the application requirements. <b>
+ The testing process will be executed based on the application requirements.

     1.1.2 Entry criteria defined